triplea-maps/imperialism_1974_board_game/README.md

 Victory points are automatically tracked by the game as a resource.

 The board game specifies that the game ends when the last card is drawn from the deck, but the card mechanics are not implemented in this version.
-Players can instead agree on a pretedetermined round number to end the game - or play until surrender.
+Players can instead agree on a predetermined round number to end the game - or play until surrender.

 ### Original board game functionality missing from this adaptation